Asynchronous Task Execution with QgsTask

 progress_pct = int((i + 1) / total * 100)

-self.progress_updated.emit(progress_pct, f"Processing {i+1}/{total}")
+self.progress_updated.emit(progress_pct, f"Processing {i + 1}/{total}")

 return True

-except Exception as e:
+except Exception as exc:

-self.error_msg = str(e)
+self.error_msg = str(exc)

 return False

-def finished(self, result: bool):
+def finished(self, result: bool) -> None:

-"""Executed in the main thread after run() completes."""
+"""Execute on the main thread after run() completes.

 if result: